Cooperative AI Foundation

 Overview

-The Cooperative AI Foundation (CAIF) was established with a $15 million philanthropic commitment from Macroscopic Ventures (formerly the Center on Emerging Risk Research).
+The Cooperative AI Foundation (CAIF) was established with a $15 million philanthropic commitment from Macroscopic Ventures (formerly the Centre on Emerging Risk Research).
 Registered in England and Wales in 2021 (Charity Number 1201294), CAIF's mission is to support research that will improve the cooperative intelligence of advanced AI for the benefit of all.
 The Foundation uses a framework based on importance, neglectedness, and tractability to guide grantmaking decisions, with a focus on counterfactual and long-term improvements over the next 10-20 years.
-Beyond grantmaking, CAIF organizes workshops at major machine learning conferences, hosts online seminar series, offers PhD fellowships, and administers research prizes and tournaments.
-The Foundation takes a “differential progress” approach, prioritizing research that advances cooperative capabilities over dual-use capabilities that could enable coercion or manipulation.
+Beyond grantmaking, CAIF organises workshops at major machine learning conferences, hosts online seminar series, offers PhD fellowships, and administers research prizes and tournaments.
+The Foundation takes a “differential progress” approach, prioritising research that advances cooperative capabilities over dual-use capabilities that could enable coercion or manipulation.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Standard Research Grants: £10,000 - £385,000 (median: £150,000)